 We create, integrate, visualize, and communicate planning concepts as they move from the initial vision through implementation.
 Our planning professionals build strong client partnerships, working with residents, businesses, developers, educational and medical organizations, state and local governments, the military and other federal agencies to successfully plan the future of their communities or institutions.
 At Michael Baker International, we focus on people and places, improving communities and creating more sustainable, convenient, equitable, healthful, efficient, and attractive places.
 RESPONSIBILITIES

-Michael Baker is seeking an On-Call Biologist for a range of projects located throughout Southern and Northern California.
-The ideal Candidate for the Biologist position would have experience conducting a variety of field surveys, construction monitoring, habitat assessments, and focused surveys, with additional experience evaluating or conducting jurisdictional delineations also considered beneficial.
-The ability to effectively and accurately assess and describe project details in both routine communications as well as in survey reports is a must.
-In this position, you will primarily be in the field, but may conduct office type work.
+Michael Baker is seeking multiple temporary Biologists for a project located in Northern California, specifically the counties of Alpine, El Dorado, Lassen, Nevada, Placer, Plumas, Siskiyou, Tehama, and Trinity.
+The ideal Candidate for the Biologist position would have experience conducting a variety of field surveys, construction monitoring, habitat assessments, and focused surveys.
+Experience evaluating or conducting jurisdictional delineations will also be beneficial.
+The candidate should be able to effectively and accurately assess and describe project details in both routine communications as well as in survey reports.
+Experience working alongside operations or construction and around heavy equipment preferred.

 Typical tasks may include, but not be limited to:

-- Biological surveys, fieldwork data collection, clearance surveys including nesting birds, and construction monitoring
+- Biological surveys, fieldwork data collection, clearance surveys, and operations monitoring

 - Technical research and report writing (e.g., biological reports, mitigation plans, constraints analyses, existing conditions memos)

-- Strong computer user skills using the Microsoft Office Suite are required
+- Strong computer user skills using the Microsoft Office Suite and Arc Collector preferred.